 There is a lot of claims, research, and studies out there that physical therapy can help improve pain and symptoms associated with Endometriosis and adhesions.
 More on this topic will follow in a few weeks on this blog.
-But there are many, many, MANY women and facilities stating that physical therapy has helped with their pain.
+But there are many, many, MANY patients and facilities stating that physical therapy has helped with their pain.
 Whether it be pelvic floor therapy, the Wurn technique, or other PT, it may be an avenue of treatment you may wish to pursue.
 Because it works for some women, but not all women, I’m classifying this as a theory.
 And will most certainly be looking more into it in the very near future.

-One of my local EndoSisters has started a new medication to help with her Endometriosis pain and symptoms, based upon the recommendation of her new physician.
+One of my local EndoWarriors has started a new medication to help with her Endometriosis pain and symptoms, based upon the recommendation of her new physician.
 It’s Letrozole, which I had never heard of.
 And she asked me if I had any info on it…so…now I’m inspired to do some research!

 What is Letrozole?

 Letrozole is the generic name for Femara, a drug classified as an aromatase inhibitor.
 What is aromatase?
 It’s an enzyme that is crucial in the creation of estrogen.
-Aromatase inhibitors have been FDA approved for treating breast cancer in post-menopausal women.
+Aromatase inhibitors have been FDA approved for treating breast cancer in post-menopausal patients.
 However, it has piqued the interest of the medical community in controlling Endometriosis symptoms.
 It is not yet FDA approved for this treatment, but is used as an off-label, accepted treatment among the medical community.
 As of today’s research, there are no indications that drug manufacturers are going to seek FDA approval for aromatase inhibitors to treat Endometriosis.